 - h.
 The Processing database tasks page is only shown if there are still DBQueue Processor tasks queued in the DBQueue that are prerequisite for installing the database.
 Once processing is complete, click Next. - i.
+On the Database Agent Service information page, you are instructed to install the Database Agent Service.
+Click Next. - j.
 On the last page of the Configuration Wizard, click Finish. - 5.
 In the Designer, adjust the database's staging level. - a.
 In the Designer, select the Base Data > General > Databases category. - b.
 Select the database and change the value of the Staging level property to Test environment or Development system. - c.
-Select the Database > Save to database and click Save. - 6.
+Select the Database > Commit to database and click Save. - 6.
 Verify in the Designer - 7.
 Customize the synchronization project's connection data in the Synchronization Editor.